Longridge-High-School/start-screen/docs/docs/features/acceptable-use-policy.md

   off).
 - Yes/No should all users have their AUP acceptance reset on save.
 - The DN of the group to **remove** users from.
+- The username of a user to reset thier AUP acceptance.

 ### Group DN